top of page

 The Coronavirus, COVID-19 Pandemic has muddied our collective waters.
 The uncertainty we feel is distressing.
 The “what ifs” exhaust our minds and our bodies.

 But we won’t let them.
 We can choose to show up with intention and purpose, for ourselves and for others.
 We won’t give up on our mental health, or on each-other.
-This is your guide to being mentally strong during Coronavirus, and beyond.
+This is your simple guide to being mentally strong and emotionally resilient during Coronavirus, and beyond.

 Feeling Your Emotions

 It is vital for a strong mindset to acknowledge and feel your emotions.
 If you’re feeling anxious, stressed, worried, terrified, energized, de-energized, sad, angry, frustrated, furious, resolute - yes!
-Those are all valid emotions and they deserve space.
+Those are all valid emotions, you can feel them.

 Showing Up for Loved Ones

-Survivorship for us as human beings is a collective, collaborative act.
-We are profoundly tribal, communal, and interdependent.
+We are profoundly social, tribal, communal, and interdependent.
 When you hear people say “it takes a village” they mean, it takes a village.
-It takes a village to do most things of value.
+It takes a village to accomplish most things of value.
 It take a village for us to protect our future.
 You are a part of our village.

 Because right now physical contact with others spreads the virus, staying away is an act of love.
 By staying away we protect our family from getting ill and suffering, or from watching us suffer.
 By keeping our distance, we protect our community from suffering and disease.
 We can protect our future by staying home.

-This article explains the purpose and effect of social distancing, I can't resist posting their visual here.
+This article explains the purpose and effect of social distancing.

 Showing Up for Yourself

-No, you will not let your mental health slide.
+No, you will not neglect your mental health.
 You are going to show up for yourself, every day.
 Let's talk details.

 Start of Day Ritual: To begin each day with intention and purpose, it’s important to have a ritual to start the day.
 It will help you create structure and predictability.
-It will help you have a day on your own terms.
-This is key for mental strength during times of uncertainty.
+It will help you to start the day on your own terms.
+This is key for emotional resilience during times of uncertainty.

 You can choose your own Start of Day Ritual, but it has to be simple.
 Otherwise you won’t do it.